edkelly303/elm-yafl/README.md

 might be better left in userland.
 For many fields, debouncing doesn't make sense, or needs to be handled in a field-specific way, so I don't think there's a single abstraction that will fit all use-cases.
-* With field validation, the only option is to raise an error message and prevent form submission.
-In `elm-any-type-forms`, fields could also raise warnings, which would show the user a message without preventing submission.
-I'd like to add this feature to `elm-yafl` when I have time.

 There are many other possible features, but I'm dogfooding the current version first to see what my real-world requirements are.
 (If I'd done this with